MitchellBennett94/Mage-Medic-Unicorn-Rescue/README.md

 **Future Improvements:**

 I would like to add more complex combat and a health bar for players at each location.

-This would include different attack damages,  turn-based stratedgy style mechanics.
+Such as, how the boss battle is implemented.
+Perhaps I change with inheritance?

 The locations could also have a if-else branching to give depth of exploration with story changing.

-Or creating a multi dimensional riddle for making a spell cast.
+Such as crossing a river by choosing to follow a broken log over the river or stepping over rocks.

+Another improvment might be adding other items for collecting scrolls for spells that can help with battle, such as spells will deepen connection to title.

 I would also like to add more bridging story structure to make the game become more fluid throughout.